sabof/es-lib/README.md

   Functions for comfortably moving with folded lines
 * **es-lib-number-at-point:**
   Functions for manipulating the number at point.
+* **es-lib-aa-indent:**
+  Automatic automatic indentation.
+Code gets indented as you type.

 #### Functions:
 * **es-ack-replace-symbol:**